Can You Use A Cash-Out Refinance To Buy A Second Home?

 Rate Risk On The New Mortgage

-The numbers may look attractive only if the new refinance rate and terms are strong enough to offset the larger balance and the transaction costs.
+The numbers may look attractive only if the new refinance rate and terms are strong enough to offset the larger balance and transaction costs.

-Occupancy Requirements and Program Requirements
+Occupancy Requirements And Program Requirements

 The cash-out refinance itself is generally done on your current primary residence.

-So the usual structure is:
+The usual structure is:

-- cash-out refinance on the current primary home
+- Cash-out refinance on the current primary home

-- separate purchase or financing of the second home
+- Separate purchase or financing of the second home

-Alternatives To A Cash-Out Refinance
+Alternatives To a Cash-Out Refinance

 A cash-out refinance is not the only way to raise funds for a second-home purchase.